-Project Anticipated Completion Total Project Cost Description F/ETCA SRs 133, 241, 261, from SR 91 to SR 241/ FTC-N (at Portola Parkway-Irvine) and I-5, (Eastern Transportation Corridor) (ETC), Future On-System Improvements SR 241, from Oso Parkway to ETC (at Portola Parkway- Irvine), (Foothill Transportation Corridor - North) (FTC-N), Future On-System Improvements N/A N/A Over the past two decades, The Toll Roads have become an integral part of the regional transportation system in Orange County.
+Project Anticipated Completion Total Project Cost Description F/ETCA SRs 133, 241, 261, from SR 91 to SR 241/ FTC-N (at Portola Parkway-Irvine) and I-5, (Eastern Transportation Corridor) (ETC), Future On-System Improvements SR 241, from Oso Parkway to ETC (at Portola Parkway- Irvine), (Foothill Transportation Corridor - North) (FTC-N), Future On-System Improvements N/A N/A Over the past four decades, The Toll Roads have become an integral part of the regional transportation system in Orange County.
 Customer surveys show that people depend on The Toll Roads for reliable travel times.
 As regional travel demand grows and operations of the regional transportation system degrades, portions of The Toll Roads can also be affected.
 In order to preserve dependable travel times, roadway improvement projects become warranted.
 The Toll Roads were designed to be expanded with additional lanes as traffic demands and volumes grow.
 Space is also provided within the median for either additional travel lanes and/or potential transit facilities as the County of Orange and surrounding communities grow.
 Since the original construction of the corridors, there have been changes to several key factors that influence travel demand.
 These factors include residential and non-residential development changes, shifts in population and employment, changes to the arterial highway system and changes in commuter behavior.
+Project Status The Agencies are using the ongoing traffic studies to understand the specific areas and segments of The Toll Roads system where improvements will be needed in order to maintain free flow conditions.
+Separate projects with implementation schedules are included in each annual update of the CIP as determined by the Agencies.